 Which employers ran virtual internships?

-During lockdown, the employers that switched to virtual internships included:
+During the first national lockdown, the employers that switched to virtual internships included:

 - Clifford Chance

 What if I haven't carried out a virtual internship?